So, what does Search,sound mean? What am I reinforcing? The effort?

 How do I know I am reinforcing the searching behavior?

 If I reinforce the dog coming back to me, then, next time I risk that the dog will take a quick round and get to me right away: that is the problem.
-I want to dog to return to me only when it finds nothing (the same as didn’t find anything).
+I want the dog to return to me only when it finds nothing (the same as didn’t find anything).

 To reinforce the searching behavior.